 Settlers of Catan is a similar board game that involves trades between players.
 In both, the action distribution is not uniform: certain action types (making trades) are more frequently valid than others.
 In Monopoly, a player is allowed to trade with other players at any point in the game.
 However, a player can only buy an unowned property (currently owned by the bank) when they land on the property square. \cite{dobre2017exploiting} use a model-based approach, Monte Carlo Tree Search (MCTS), for Settlers of Catan.
 The authors in \cite{dobre2017exploiting} address the skewed action space by first sampling from a distribution over the types of legal actions followed by sampling individual actions from the chosen action type.

-There is evidence emerging in other domains that hybrid DRL techniques reduce the computational complexity of the decision-making task and may provide a better alternative to a pure DRL approach. \cite{chen2020combining} presents a framework for robots to pick up the objects in clutter by combining DRL and rule-based methods. \cite{wang2019lane} combine DQN (for high-level lateral decision-making) with the rule-based constraints for autonomous driving to achieve a safe and efficient lane change behavior. \cite{lee2020algorithm} propose an algorithm for the power-increase operation that uses an A3C agent for the continuous control module and a rule-based system for the discrete control components.
+There is evidence emerging in other domains that hybrid DRL techniques reduce the computational complexity of the decision-making task and may provide a better alternative to a pure DRL approach.
+In \cite{wang2019lane}, authors combine DQN (for high-level lateral decision-making) with the rule-based constraints (to ensure safety) for autonomous driving to achieve a safe and efficient lane change behavior.
+The authors in \cite{wang2019lane} use the rules to ensure safety after the DRL has taken a decision.
+The rule-based method does not select an action instead it just returns whether it is safe to take the action returned by the DQN agent. \cite{chen2020combining} presents a framework for robots to pick up the objects in clutter by combining DRL and rule-based methods.
+They divide the task of picking up objects into two parts - pushing and grasping.
+They make use of the DDPG algorithm with a continuous output for pushing other objects out of the way and use a rule-based method to decide whether to grasp or not. \cite{lee2020algorithm} propose an algorithm for the power-increase operation that uses an A3C agent for the continuous control module and a rule-based system for the discrete control components.